algarsi3/context/README.md

 - Start by filtering to `not_found` and `no_surr_text` — these require the most attention.
 - Filter to `fuzzy` next and verify each highlight against the purple LLM-text box.
-- Use the PGS ID filter to work through all annotations for one model at a time.
 - Always click **Load** after restarting the tool to restore your session.

 ### Known limitations

-- **Very long `surr_text` (> 80 words):** fuzzy matching is skipped for these.
+- **Very long `surr_text` (> 200 words):** fuzzy matching is skipped for these.
 They are likely full table sections or extended passages that cannot be reliably located by similarity; they remain `not_found` and must be corrected manually.
 - **Table highlighting:** selecting text across multiple rows of a rendered Markdown table may not work perfectly in all browsers.
 Use the raw Markdown view in that case.
 - **Single-user, local use only.** The tool is not intended for multi-user or networked deployment.
 - **Markdown rendering:** the viewer renders a simplified version of the Markdown.
 Complex formatting (nested lists, footnotes) may not render perfectly, but the raw text and highlighting remain accurate.